greener-group/progres/README.md

 The modes are described below but there are other options outlined in the help text.
 For example the `-d` flag sets the device to run on; this is `cpu` by default since this is often fastest for searching, but `cuda` may be faster when searching many queries or embedding a dataset.

-## Searching a structure against a database
+## Search a structure against a database

 To search a PDB file `query.pdb` against domains in the SCOPe database and print output:
 ```bash